Logo

 UPDATE: August 30, 2018 - More ISVs joining in on the Pennies for Taylor promotion!

-As an update to my original post above, there are now 3 more ISVs and consultants offering to donate a portion of their sales or profits to Shawn’s son’s medical & recovery costs.
+As an update to my original post above, there are now 3 more ISVs and consultants offering to donate a portion of their sales or profits to Shawn's son's medical & recovery costs.
 So far all of these are valid for new sales up to the end of September 2018.
-If you were considering one of these vendor’s products, please look at it sooner rather than later to have the bonus of raising some money for Taylor’s medical costs.
+If your organization is considering one of these vendor's products, please look at it sooner rather than later to have the bonus of raising some money for Taylor's medical costs.

 • David Musgrave, MVP (initiator of the promotion) - Winthrop Dexterity Consultants